Will mortgage rates fall this year?

 Sign up

-The volatility in the mortgage market followed Rachel Reeves's first Budget, which announced a series of policies that would cost almost £70 billion, half of which would be paid for by tax hikes and greater tax compliance.
+The volatility in the mortgage market followed Rachel Reeves's Autumn Budget, which announced a series of policies that would cost almost £70 billion, half of which would be paid for by tax hikes and greater tax compliance.

-Within hours of the Autumn Budget, Virgin Money announced rate increases of up to 0.15% across its range.
+Within hours of the Budget, Virgin Money announced rate increases of up to 0.15% across its range.
 Some smaller mortgage lenders withdrew deals and Santander, HSBC, Nationwide and TSB also hiked rates.

 According to Moneyfacts, average five-year fixed mortgage rates saw their biggest monthly rise since August 2023.

-Which mortgage lenders have raised rates?
+Which mortgage lenders are raising rates?

 Which mortgage lenders are cutting rates?